An early childhood approach to instructing letter formation in FOUNDATION FONT.

 Step 1 has been created for use in the Early Years – Kindergarten (WA, QLD, SA, TAS) and Preschool (ACT, NT, NSW, VIC).

 Click HERE to view Step 2 for the Foundation Year – Pre-primary (WA), Prep.
 (QLD, VIC, TAS), Reception (SA), Transition (SA).

-This resource is mentioned in our ‘Whole School Literacy Strategy’ booklet pages 7 and 12.
+This publication is mentioned within the ‘Whole School Literacy Strategy’ booklet on pages 7 & 12.